Finding All Bounded-Length Simple Cycles in a Directed Graph -- Revisited

 \paragraph{Literature Review.} The problem of enumerating all \emph{simple cycles} (cycles without repeated vertices) in a graph is fundamental in graph theory, with applications in areas such as chemistry, circuit analysis, and network science.
 Early work by Tiernan~\cite{tiernan1970} proposed a backtracking-based algorithm for finding elementary circuits, but it suffered from redundancy and exponential runtime in dense graphs.
 Johnson~\cite{DBLP:journals/siamcomp/Johnson75} later introduced the most influential algorithm for directed graphs, combining depth-first search with a blocking/unblocking mechanism to efficiently avoid revisiting fruitless paths.

-His algorithm runs in $O((n+e)(c+1))$ time, where $n$ is the number of vertices, $e$ the number of edges, and $c$ the number of simple cycles.
-Tarjan~\cite{tarjan1972} contributed foundational work on strongly connected components, which remains an essential preprocessing step in many cycle-enumeration methods.
+His algorithm runs in $O((c+1) \cdot (n+m))$ time, where $n$ is the number of vertices, $m$ the number of edges, and $c$ the number of simple cycles.
+Tarjan~\cite{tarjan1972} also contributed foundational work on strongly connected components, which remains an essential preprocessing step in many cycle-enumeration methods.
 Subsequent improvements, such as those by Szwarcfiter and Lauer~\cite{szwarcfiter1976}, refined Tiernan’s approach for better practical performance.
-More recent studies, such as those by Birmelé et al.~\cite{birmele2013} and Conte et al.~\cite{conte2017}, focus on output-sensitive and parallel algorithms to handle large-scale networks.
+Two more recent lines of work are closest in spirit to the present setting, though each differs from it along an important dimension.

+Birmelé et al.~\cite{birmele2013} give output-sensitive algorithms that list \emph{all} simple cycles, and all $st$-paths, in \emph{undirected} graphs, optimal in the total output size but with no bound on path or cycle length.
+Rizzi et al.~\cite{DBLP:journals/corr/RizziSS14}, by contrast, do impose a length bound, listing all length-bounded simple $st$-paths; their focus is the weighted case, matching the classic $K$-shortest-paths time bounds in only $O(n+m)$ space, with the unweighted case --- the one relevant here --- treated in a single remark that we return to in \autoref{label:complexity}.
+Grossi~\cite{DBLP:reference/algo/Grossi16} surveys enumeration algorithms in graphs.

 The most recent algorithm for Finding All Bounded-Length Simple Cycles in a Directed Graph is due to Anshul Gupta and Toyotaro Suzumura~\cite{DBLP:journals/corr/abs-2105-10094}.
 Their algorithm builds upon ideas of Johnson's algorithm.
 But, instead of using a binary lock value for each node as in Johnson's algorithm, the new algorithm uses a numeric lock value for each node, which is designed to prevent futile searches when a cycle search gets too deep.